Jordan

 Amman

-Over 4 million people live in Amman, the capital and largest metropolis of Jordan.
-It spans 19 hills and the three main valleys of the...
+Over 4 million people live in Amman, the capital and largest city of Jordan, and it serves as the political, cultural, and economic...

 Bucket List & Attractions